 - Southside Virginia ($115,300)

 Job Outlook for Electrical Engineers

 A favorable and stable job outlook is anticipated for electrical engineers over the next decade.
-According to BLS, the overall employment for electrical engineers should grow seven percent through 2030, which is about as fast as the average for all occupations, including all engineering jobs.
+According to BLS, the overall employment for electrical engineers should grow seven percent through 2030.
+This is about as fast as the average for all occupations, including all engineering jobs.
 BLS projects about 22,700 openings for electrical and electronics engineers each year over the next decade.
-These openings are expected to result from the need to fill vacant spots that have been opened by individuals who retire or transfer to another engineering role.
+These openings will be the result individuals who retire or transfer to another engineering role.
 As current electrical engineers exit the labor force, new electrical engineers will be needed.

-Some industries, however, may show tempered growth.
-BLS suggests that manufacturing and utilities industries will experience slow growth due to a number of factors.
-However, job growth for electrical engineers is projected to grow steadily in the professional, scientific, and technical services industries.
-As more companies lean on the expertise of electrical and electronics engineers and seek to develop more sophisticated consumer electronics, more electrical engineers will be needed.
+Job growth for electrical engineers is projected to grow steadily in the professional, scientific, and technical services industries.
+More companies will need the expertise of electrical and electronics engineers.
+As companies seek to develop more sophisticated consumer electronics, more electrical engineers will be needed.
 Also, due to the rapid rate of technological innovation, BLS reports a strong demand for this occupation in research and development.
-Engineers will play key roles in the development of communications technologies, semiconductors, and solar arrays.
+Engineers will play key roles in the development of:

 Overall, the job outlook for the next 10 years promises to be favorable for electrical engineers.
 Now is an ideal time to pursue a degree in electrical engineering.